 Slite just got out of the way while enabling us to get our work done in an enjoyable way.
 So if you're feeling overwhelmed in Notion, maybe the answer for your team is actually opinionation and simplicity? 🤷

-Superlist is very much still in private beta, but we recently got access and have some initial thoughts.
-I do want to preface this with the following: I have been extremely excited to check this tool out.
-I've been on the waitlist for 2–3 years, checking in with them monthly about getting access.
+I have been extremely excited to check this tool out.
+I've been on the waitlist for 2–3 years, checking in with them monthly about getting access and it's finally available to the public.

 The largest appeal is that it was created by the team behind Wunderlist (which is a task manager that was sold to Microsoft in 2015 for between $100–200m).
 So if there's a team that understands task management deeply, it's this team.